sagemath/trac_to_gh/Issue 8362.md

 # Issue 8362: Fix typo in documentation of Disjoint Union of Enumerated Sets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8362

 Original creator: slabbe